pubnub/kafka-bridge/nats/readme.md

 docker-compose -f nats/docker-compose.yaml up
 ```

+Follow URL printed at boot up.
+The URL will be in a JSON message.

+You can modify the ENVVARs in `./nats/docker-compose.yaml` file.

 ## NATS Wildcard Channel Support

 > Keep this in mind when configuration your runtime ENVIRONMENTAL variables.